derlehner/IndoorAirQuality_DigitalTwin_Exemplar/azure/readme.md

 4. Azure Event Hubs are used ...
 [DL] describe in one sentence what we do with each service above.
 [DL] Do we have a fiure that we can show here
-[DL] We can make a Table of Contents above this line.
+[DL] We can make a Table of Contents below this line.

 **Prerequisites**
 Azure account subscription
 [DL] We can set a link here to the readme file where the creation of the azure account is described

 **Resources**
 [DL] What do you mean with "Resources"?
+I think we should delete this part, and rather describe the role of the used services + links in the introduction.
 1. IoT Hub
 2. Azure Digital Twin

 [DL] We can also set links to the tools here.